 It is Saturday Night time –

-Your mission, must you resolve to just accept it (cue the Mission Unimaginable! music) is to:
+Your mission, must you resolve to simply accept it (cue the Mission Not possible! music) is to: